fredrikwidlund/libreactorng/README.md

 ### JSON

-JSON support includes create an opaque complex value_t container that can dynamic generic data structures runtime, as well as serialize to, and deserialize from fully compliant JSON notation.
+JSON support includes an opaque complex value_t container that can dynamic generic data structures runtime, as well as serialize to, and deserialize from fully compliant JSON notation.
 The value_t type is extendable to support non standard JSON values such as binary data and references.

 #### Example